Rocío Rodríguez: Inspirations

 Abstract, gestural, and painterly, Rodríguez's works are subjective meditations drawn from memory and experience.
 Rodríguez cites her multicultural background as an important source of inspiration.
 Several pieces of her work are inspired by this central overarching question: "what is the nature of a specific thing, if it can be represented in various ways, even in opposing ways?".
 This query has led to an examination of her own creative process by dissecting the image down to its most essential forms.
 Pedestals, boxes of color, and fragments of paint are stacked within her canvases and drawings as a way of offering up an image that elevates the parts of the whole, thus building via deconstruction.
-Rodriquez's artwork aims at creating visual tension.
+Rodriguez's artwork aims at creating visual tension.

 Art

 Rodríguez's body of work, Neither Here nor There was made after a residency in Marfa, Texas.
 The work in this exhibit is the direct result of her response to the open desert.
 The colors, light, and her mood filters through uneven stacks of vibrant rectangular and square shapes that spill and overflow with color.
 Rodríguez uses two elements: colors and lines.
 It offers two systems of denoting space and place; one is coloristic, ambiguous, the other is linear, harder edged, and provisionally clearer.
 Consisting of stacked sections to form blocks, each could be a mini-painting in its own right, their surfaces animated by a wild array of marks.
 Her palette is equally compelling as the glow of rose or gold-orange sweetens the grays, blacks, and whites.
 They are set against a rich ground of neutral shades that are subtly warmed and emit a low pervasive heat—arranged along the recessionals of an invisible one-point perspective diagram.

 In her 2015 exhibition at Kathryn Markel Fine Arts, "Neither Here nor There", several paintings and drawings were exhibited which included Wet Cluster.
 This work shows overlaid, complex brushwork that is scratched, squiggled, smeared, melting into each other, the brilliance of orange-gold, forced back by small tautly outlined rectangles of grey and black.
 But the brightness seeps through and around them, in a beautiful orchestration.
 It represents the tangible raw energy that makes her process memorable.
 In this painting, florid pyramids of vigorously scratched surfaces, which might be mistaken for a child's uncontrolled rigor, capture the environmental assault on her sensibility and elicit a visceral reaction to her application of paint.
 Rodriguez’ seemingly reflexive marks combined with her flamboyant use of reds, yellows, mauves, greys, and black convey a palpable urgency and momentum.
 Here her uneven and fractured scores both confirm and deny order to great effect.